Subjective-Graph LLM Agents for Simulating Uncertainty in Classroom Social Perception: Method

 Beyond the subjective graph itself, we impose an explicit constraint on information access.
 We treat all classroom-related structured information as an external knowledge base $D$.
 For a judgment or interaction task performed by agent $i$ at time $t$, the accessible evidence is determined by a subjective-graph-constrained retrieval operator:

 where $q_i^{(t)}$ is the task-induced query~\cite{auto_rag_2024}.
 The retrieval process is only allowed to return local information consistent with the reachability defined by $G_i$, thereby ruling out implicit injection of global knowledge at the mechanism level~\cite{rag_survey_gao_2024}.
+Constrained retrieval is introduced primarily as a mechanism-level safeguard against global-information leakage, rather than as an accuracy-improving component.
 The retrieved evidence may contain omissions, false positives, or phrasing biases, with the perturbation strength modulated by $\alpha_i$; this design integrates individual differences in both \emph{visibility scope} and \emph{perceptual precision} within a single modeling component.